-More information on the internal audit function is given under Principle 5 and on page 21 and 22 of the Corporate Governance Report.
+More information on the internal audit function is given under Principle 5 of the Corporate Governance Report.

 7.2 Audit Committee

 The Audit Committee assists the Board in overseeing the financial reporting process to ensure the balance, integrity and transparency of the financial information.
 It also monitors internal control processes and ensures compliance with relevant laws and regulations.